Landlord insurance document

 Are landlords legally required to have landlord insurance?

 There is no federal law that requires landlords to carry landlord insurance.
 But do not let that deter you from purchasing a policy.
 Protect yourself against all the unpredictable events that can happen at your property.
 From renter injuries to storm damage to burglary, the coverage you receive from a landlord policy is invaluable.
-We understand that not having to pay the cost of an insurance policy is tempting, but anything can happen—so don’t take that risk.
+Not having to pay the cost of an insurance policy is tempting, but anything can happen.
 In the long run, you will be glad you opted in.

 Does landlord insurance replace a tenant’s rental insurance?